tahaelhajji/tahaelhajji.github.io/_pages/contact.md

 {% include base_path %}

-You are a researcher, a company, or a student and would like to get in touch, you can reach out to me:
+You are a researcher, a company, a student, ... and would like to get in touch, you can reach out to me:
 - Email: **taha.elhajji(at)gmail.com**
 - Linkedin: <a href="https://www.linkedin.com/in/taha-el-hajji-research-electric-machines/" target="_blank">Link to my profile</a>
 <br/><br/>